koompi/pingora-proxy-server/README.md

 The proxy integrates with Let's Encrypt to automatically obtain and renew TLS certificates for your domains.
 Certificates are stored in the `certbot/letsencrypt/live/{domain}` directory.

+### Zero-Downtime Certificate Reloading

+The proxy supports reloading SSL certificates without service interruption, ensuring continuous availability during certificate renewals.
+When a new certificate is issued or updated, it's automatically propagated to all nodes in the swarm.

 ## 🛠️ API Reference

 The management API is available on port 81 (HTTP) and port 443 (HTTPS if certificates are available).